jessepav/lacygoill-wiki-backup/git/git.md

     man 3 fnmatch

-Also, in the same manpage have a look at the flag `FNM_PATHNAME`.
+Also, in the same man page have a look at the flag `FNM_PATHNAME`.

 ### How to make a pattern match only at the beginning of the pathname?